INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 A license agreement was signed with Kaman Helicopters of the US in 1958.
 Fairey was swallowed up by Westland the next year, but work was still proceeding on a 75-passenger stretched version powered by twin Rolls-Royce Tyne turboprops.
 The program then abruptly ran out of steam, with the prototype grounded in 1962, and later scrapped.

 The reasons for the cancellation are still argued.
 The Rotodyne was very noisy, a problem commonly associated with tipjet rotorcraft, but work was underway to deal with the noise problem.
-The main problem seems to have been that prospective commercial and military buyers didn't materialize as expected, and so the additional development costs for the stretched capable production variant were hard to justify.
+The main problem seems to have been that prospective commercial and military buyers didn't materialize as expected, and so the additional development costs for the stretched production variant were hard to justify.
 Some admirers of the Rotodyne suggest that more might have been made of it if the British government had been more enthusiastic about the project; that's also arguable, but it was an era when the British government seemed to take pleasure in killing off promising aerospace programs.

 * The USSR also built a gyrodyne -- that name stuck to the general configuration -- the Kamov "Ka-22", in the same class as the Rotodyne, though of considerably different and arguably less elegant appearance.
 The Soviets called it the "Vintokyrlya (Screw Wing)", while NATO gave it the reporting name of "Hoop".
 It featured a turboprop on each wingtip, driving a forward propeller in flight and a rotor for take-off; fixed landing gear; and a high-perched canopy to give the flight crew a good field of view.
 The boxy fuselage was apparently derived from that of the Antonov An-8 turboprop cargolifter.

 The project was initiated in late 1954, before the Rotodyne had been completed.
 The early date shows that the Ka-22 was not a copy of the Rotodyne, as some sources have hinted -- oblivious to the fact that while the two machines were comparable in many ways, they were also clearly different at a detail level.
-Initial untethered flight of the Ka-22 prototype, fitted with Kuznetsov TV-2VK turboprops, was on 15 August 1959; there were serious control problems, but they were generally resolved in the flight trials program, with a order for three pre-production machines with D-25VK turboprops placed in 1960.
-The machine was displayed publicly at the Tushino Air Show near Moscow on 9 July 1961, causing something of a sensation.

 KAMOV KA-22 HOOP

 The Ka-22 set a number of records for rotorcraft.
 One of the four Ka-22s crashed on 28 August 1962, killing all seven crew, but the accident was traced to a manufacturing defect, not a design problem.
 The program continued up to 12 August 1964, when another Ka-22 crashed, three of the crew surviving and two being killed.
-Enthusiasm for further work on the machine faded out; it might well have been made into something, but it was complicated, the engine and drive system proving a particular nuisance, and the Mil Mi-6 Hook heavy-lift helicopter seemed to do the job as a heavy-lift rotorcraft.
+Enthusiasm for further work on the machine faded out; it might well have been made into something -- but it was complicated, the engine and drive system proving a particular nuisance, and the Mil Mi-6 Hook heavy-lift helicopter seemed to do the job as a heavy-lift rotorcraft.
 The program was canceled, with advanced derivatives such as the "Ka-34" and "Ka-35" never going beyond the model stage.

 BACK_TO_TOP